-Trigger points (TrPs), or muscle knots, are a common cause of stubborn and strange aches and pains, and yet they are under-diagnosed.
-The 13 Perfect Spots (jump to list below) are trigger points that are common and yet fairly easy to massage yourself — the most satisfying and useful places to apply pressure to muscle.
-For tough cases, see the advanced trigger points treatment guide.
+Trigger points (TrPs), or muscle “knots,” are a common cause of stubborn & strange aches & pains, and yet they are under-diagnosed.
+The 14 Perfect Spots (jump to list below) are trigger points that are common & yet fairly easy to self-treat with massage — the most satisfying & useful places to apply pressure to muscle.
+For tough cases, see the advanced trigger point therapy guide.

 Tinnitus (ringing in the ears) and dizziness.
 Both can be serious and complex problems.
 There are many other potential contributing factors and causes of these conditions.
 Although they are unlikely to be caused by masseter trigger points themselves, they are probably involved and need to be considered.11

 Bruxism, or grinding and cracking of molars, with many early warning signs of wear and tear.12

 Fortunately, it’s easy — really easy — to massage and soothe your own masseter muscle, which is what makes it such a particularly perfect Perfect Spot.
 It has both great needs and it’s unusually easy and satisfying to self-massage.

 The masseter muscle “hangs” from the underside of the cheekbone on the side of the face.
 The bottom of the muscle attaches to a broad area on the side of the jawbone.